lukaspanni/vislab/lab1/lab1-example/exercise.md

 - Which interaction style (synchrony, invocation semantics) is used in the communication between the test client and your Web service?
   - synchronous communication
-  - payload semantics -> the soap-message describes the action that should be executed
+  - interface semantics -> specific methods are used instead of generic ones

 - Describe the activities of the system components during the communication process.